ada-ros/tutorial-aeic21/Exercises.md

 ## 3. RPC communication (services/servers/clients)

 Although topics are used for the bulk of sensor data, services are also used for low-frequency communications that require acknowledgement.
-In this section we will see the basic usage of ROS2 services
+In this section we will see the basic usage of ROS2 services.

-### Servers
+### 3.1 Servers

-Server_Example
+- **Objective**: *Create a server that waits to be triggered (`std_srvs/srv/Trigger`).*
+- **Main file**:  `server_example.adb`
+- **APIs**:
+  - `rcl.gpr/RCL.Nodes.Typed_Serve`
+  - `ros2_interfaces_rclada.gpr/ROSIDL.Static.Rclada.Std_Srvs.Services.Trigger`
+    - **Note**: this project file and specification already exists as it is imported by the `rclada` package.
+- **Tools**: `ros2 service`
+  - Inspect available services with `ros2 service list`.
+  - Identify the type of a service with `ros2 service type <service>`
+  - Identify the types of requests/responses of a service with `ros2 interface show <service>`
+  - Test your service with

-Test with `$ ros2 service call /ada_service std_srvs/srv/Trigger {}`
+    `$ ros2 service call /ada_service std_srvs/srv/Trigger {}`

-The last `{}` can be omitted: empty message.
+    - The empty JSON object, `{}`, can be omitted because the request is an empty message.

-### Asynchronous clients
+### 3.2 Asynchronous clients

-Client_Async

-Play with the different timeouts to see what happens.
-Play with launching the server before/after the client.

-Warning after response is due to listener destruction
+ROS2 provides only an asynchronous facility for RPC calls which client libraries can leverage to create higher-level abstractions.
+With RCLAda, you can use both asynchronous and a synchronous clients.

+- **Objective**: *Create an asynchronous client for the server defined in 3.1 (`std_srvs/srv/Trigger`).*
+- **Main file**:  `client_async.adb`
+- **APIs**:
+  - `rcl.gpr/RCL.Nodes.Typed_Client_Call_Proc`
+    - This is a generic that must be instantiated with the appropriate type and callback.
+  - `ros2_interfaces_rclada.gpr/ROSIDL.Static.Rclada.Std_Srvs.Services.Trigger`
+    - **Note**: this project file and specification already exists as it is imported by the `rclada` package.
+- **Notes**: although the reply will be received asynchronously, the call allows two timeouts, for the service to become available and for the call to get through.
+  - Experiment with these timeouts.
-No timeouts may result in call lost because topic discovery take a few seconds.
-Wait with the node up for a while.
+    - Using no timeouts may result in calls being lost because topic discovery takes a few seconds.
+  - Experiment with launching the server before/after the client.

-### Synchronous clients
+### 3.3 Synchronous clients

-Client_Sync
+- **Objective**: *Create a synchronous client for the server defined in 3.1 (`std_srvs/srv/Trigger`).*
+- **Main file**:  `client_sync.adb`
+- **APIs**:
+  - `rcl.gpr/RCL.Nodes.Typed_Client_Call_Func`
+    - This is a generic that must be instantiated with the appropriate service type.
+  - `ros2_interfaces_rclada.gpr/ROSIDL.Static.Rclada.Std_Srvs.Services.Trigger`
+    - **Note**: this project file and specification already exists as it is imported by the `rclada` package.
+- **Notes**: as the response is received synchronously, there is no need to spin the node in this case.

+### 3.4 Control the TurtleSim with service calls

+The *TurtleSim* allows spawning more turtles and changing the pen color via service calls.
+Modify your `turtlesim_commander` to set different pen colors on demand.

 ### Conclusion

+In this section we have seen how RPC-like communication takes place in ROS2 and with RCLAda.
+These calls are usually used for important communications that should not be lost: changing configuration parameters, starting robot behaviors, etc.

 ## 4. Realistic exercises